toiry921/loader/README.md

 Once you have a NCCH of the right size, just replace it in your decrypted FIRM and find a way to launch it (for example with ReiNAND).

+**Credits**
+ - Yifanlu for the original implementation of loader
+ - Myself (Rei) for the SD card patch system